There are two compensation schemes in Western Australia in relation to injuries suffers at a workplace. They are;

 Again WorkCover publishes a useful Guide to the Arbitrations Service.
 The Guide is included in the Useful links below.

 The parties have the right to be represented by legal practitioner or registered agents and at Conciliations and Arbitrations.
-We work closely with DBC Workers Compensation Advocacy and in particular John Charouhas, in relation to all matters before the conciliation and arbitration service.

 All employers in Western Australia (unless they are covered by the Federal ComCare scheme) are required by law, to obtain workers’ compensation insurance covering them for their liability to pay damages at common law to an injured worker.